lupyuen/lupyuen.github.io/src/sourdough.md

 -   But not too much flour (or water).
 Dough Ball should look like a Fresh Egg Yolk: Skin is shiny, slightly wet, inside is foamy liquid.
 -   Tap a chopstick on the Dough Ball.
 The dough shouldn't stick to the chopstick.
     [(See pic below)](https://lupyuen.github.io/images/sourdough3.jpg)
--   UPDATE: It's OK for the dough to look slightly wet
 -   (Optional) At 4 hours 30 mins remaining, add 1/2 cup of Raisins (separated) or Prunes (quartered).
 This will sweeten the sourdough.
 Sourdough Starter will uplift any Dried Fruit, amazing!
     [(See Raisin Sourdough below)](https://lupyuen.github.io/images/sourdough17.jpg)
     [(And Prune Sourdough)](https://lupyuen.github.io/images/sourdough9.jpg)